To encourage children to value the importance of recreational reading and to promote a life-long love of reading.

 The Great Stone Face (GSF) Committee has the primary responsibility of nominating titles to be considered.
 However, nominations will be accepted from teachers, public/school librarians, students, and publishers, so long as they satisfy the following requirements:

 - Only titles published within 3 years of the current school year are eligible (i.e., for the school year that ends in June 2018, the eligible pub. dates are 2016, 2017, and 2018)

 - Titles shall be appropriate for grades 4 to 6

 - An author may be a resident of any country

-- More than one title by the same author can be nominated
+- More than one title by the same author may be nominated

 - A title in a series must stand alone

-- Newbery Award and other award winners can be nominated for the list
+- Newbery Award and other award winners may be nominated

-- A title originally published outside of the United States can be nominated based on its US publication date
+- A title originally published outside of the United States may be nominated based on its US publication date

-The GSF Committee prepares a list of twenty-five (25) books that represents the diverse reading abilities and interests of children in grades 4 to 6 for their recreational reading.
+The GSF Committee prepares a list of twenty (20) books that represents the diverse reading abilities and interests of children in grades 4 to 6 for their recreational reading.